RCanDo/RTutorial/README.md

 ## To be done:

 * plots,
 * environments,
 * more on functions,
+* OOP -- S3 & S4 objects and classes,
+* mathematics
 * basic statistical tools,
 * statistical model building.